-Last week, strictly as a stress-reducing measure, I did what anyone else would do and researched the life of a Victorian pastor.
+Last week, strictly as a stress-reducing measure, I did what anyone else would do and researched the life of a nineteenth-century pastor.

 100% to blame for all the time I wasted, and the time you are currently wasting, is Adele Curness, who tweeted an image of a graffito from the choir stalls of Brasenose College Chapel.
 E.S.
 Radcliffe, who had expended such loving care inscribing his name there, was easy enough to find once I opted for Edmund over Edward: he turned out to be Edmund Stringfellow Radcliffe, who was born on February 23 1775 and died on January 20 1826.
 A Lancastrian from a prosperous background, he was typical of the intake to Brasenose College at this period in its history.

 Entering the church, like many of his student contemporaries, Radcliffe lived a comfortable and uneventful life, to all appearances.
 He secured the living of Walton-le-Dale near Preston in 1803, and adding a Perpetual Curacy of Burnley in 1817.
 This was pluralism, the holding of multiple offices, but a comparatively benign example if Radcliffe was also able (unlike many of his clerical contemporaries) to serve the parish of Burnley, around 25 miles away.
 In 1810 he married Frances Ford (born 1789, seemingly of a similarly well-to-do family), and between then and Edmund’s death they had a large family, nine children (by my count) in total.
 It was these that I found myself, in an entirely unsystematic fashion, chasing through the census records this week.